mui/mui-x/docs/data/data-grid/column-groups/column-groups.md

 - other column groups which allows you to have nested groups.

 :::warning
-Since this is a tree structure, a column can be associated to only one group.
+A column can only be associated with one group.
 :::

 ```jsx